insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/ha.rst

 -----------------------------------

 Users of `Oracle Database FAN <https://www.oracle.com/pls/topic/lookup?ctx= dblatest&id=GUID-EB0E1525-D3B3-469C-BE22-A569C76864A6>`__ must connect to a FAN-enabled database service.
 The application should have ``events`` set to `True` when connecting.
 This value can also be changed via :ref:`Oracle Client Configuration <optclientfiles>`.

 .. note::

-    FAN is only supported in the python-oracledb Thick mode.
+    FAN is only supported in python-oracledb Thick mode.
 See :ref:`enablingthick`.

 FAN support is useful for planned and unplanned outages.
 It provides immediate